SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 You gather a tiny, but wild and fluctuating marble of Raiton energy between your finger and thumb and fling it at your opponent.
 It's too small to do any actual damage, but the energy is so unstable that if any Raiton energy is still lingering in someone's system when they're hit by it it causes the energy to rapidly rush out of their body.
 Whilst on one hand this is good because the energy leaves your system faster, it also causes your muscles to freeze up whilst it does.

 Chakra: 12
+Accuracy: \+2
 Range: 20
 Speed: 10
 Seal Speed: 8

 Tags: Utility, Projectile

 Effects:
 The highest Raiton induced paralysis effect with an IC timer on it has the IC timer halved, but the severity of the paralysis doubled."
-For example: If you hit your opponent with a "Tenchu \- Wrath of Heaven" on IC 0 (How?), and your opponent was left standing after (Again, How?), they would be at Para 6 until IC 50\.
-If you then, on your next action at IC 30, used Mahi Kyukei, it would half the remaining duration of the paralysis of 20 to 10, and increase the severity of the paralysis to 12\.
-So instead of being para 5 until IC 50, they would be para 12 until IC 40\.

-This technique has \+2 to its accuracy.
+For example: If they had Para 1 for 20 IC it would turn into Para 2 for 10 IC

 ### **Shuurai \- Lightning Strike**

 You focus energy to the tips of your fingers on either hand, then point at an opponent, releasing a reasonably sized bolt of electricity.
 This is nothing like real lightning, but it looks similar and is just as fast\!
 Well… Not really, but it is really fast… Really… You have to believe me.

 Chakra: 16
-Damage: 2d6\*2d4
+Damage: 2d6\*2d6
+Accuracy: \+2
 Range: 20
 Speed: 10
 Seal Speed: 7
-Special: \+2 Accuracy Bonus.

-Tags: Energy, Projectile
+Special: Paralysis 1 for 15 IC

+Tags: Attack, Projectile, Energy

 Effects:

-This inflicts Paralysis 1 for 20 IC if its target fails a status roll.
-And ignores DR by 50% when dealing damage.
+This ignores DR by 50% when dealing damage.

 ### **Nage no Ushinawa Jutsu \- Subjugating Cattle Lasso Technique**